Amrinder Gill: Acting career

-He made his acting debut under Punjabi director Manmohan Singh's Punjabi Film Munde UK De in 2009 in a supporting role with Jimmy Shergill and Neeru Bajwa.
+He made his acting debut under Punjabi director Manmohan Singh's Punjabi film Munde UK De in 2009 in a supporting role with Jimmy Shergill and Neeru Bajwa.
 He replaced Harbhajan Mann in the film.
 Before making debut he took acting classes from Kishore Namit Kapoor Acting Institute in Mumbai.
 He followed that up with a lead role in Singh's Ik Kudi Punjab Di.
-His next film Taur mittran Di for Jimmy Shergill productions released in May 2012, it paired him with actress Surveen Chawla and MTV VJ and Bollywood actor Rannvijay Singh.
+His next film Taur Mittran Di for Jimmy Shergill productions released in May 2012, it paired him with actress Surveen Chawla and MTV VJ and Bollywood actor Rannvijay Singh.
 It opened to a below average response, it had the seventh highest opening day in Punjabi Films.
 His next movie was Tu Mera 22 Main Tera 22 which pairs him with Punjabi rapper Honey Singh and actress Mandy Takhar.

-After that he was seen in Saadi Love Story that co-starred Diljit Dosanjh, Neeru Bajwa and Surveen Chawla and was directed by Dheeraj Rattan who has written several films for Punjabi Cinema.
+After that he was seen in Saadi Love Story that co-starred Diljit Dosanjh, Surveen Chawla and Neetu Singh and was directed by Dheeraj Rattan who has written several films for Punjabi cinema.
 He then worked in Daddy Cool Munde Fool in the same year.
 In 2015, his film Angrej was released which was produced by Rhythm Boyz Entertainment, a company co-founded by him in 2013.
 Set against the backdrop of the waning British Raj, the film chronicles the love story of a young man and a woman belonging to different social strata.
 Critics noted Gill's positive transition from a singer to an actor; Jasmine Singh of The Tribune wrote that while Gill might not "evoke laughter from loud dialogues, but his innocent face and dialogue delivery will leave you in splits".
 Also, he won his first Best Actor Award at PTC Punjabi Film Awards for his performance.
 The film grossed ₹30.68 crore in its theatrical run and was second highest-grossing Punjabi film of the year and third highest-grossing of all time upon its release.